mickfuzz/phd4/_posts/thesis_chapters/holding/2022-9-6-Results-Missions_backup3feb.md

 ### Use of design patterns as a form of / to facilitate apprenticeship

+Participants draw on their cultural experience at home and from work contexts to guide interactions with others.
+Some experience is of general coding proficiency and practices (previously explored) while other experience relates to experience of GDPs through home game play.

 In 2019-05-08 Da and Te are working closely as a pair.
 Da invites thinking outside of the constraints of the suggested design early in this first session.
-Add context if needed.
+The following interaction (see full transcript of interaction at the foot of this chapter) shows a rich interchange where the parent is trying to draw on the game playing experiences.

 An interaction (see full transcript of interaction at the foot of this chapter) shows a rich interchange where the parent is trying to draw on the game playing experience